 Join us for a FREE music class!
-Designed for a one-parent per child (ages 17 months – 3 years) experience.
+Designed for a one-parent per child experience.
 Morning and late afternoon classes will be offered.
+When advertised classes fill to capacity, additional classes will be added.
 Email firstname.lastname@example.org to reserve a space.

 Kindermusik Village (Birth-17 months)

 Fee: $115, includes supply pack